pkuphil/ppkkuu/_pages/WIP.md

         <p class="research-work-summary">
-          I argue that socially constituted evaluative properties can themselves be formal objects of emotion, and develop a two-level account of their fittingness.
+          I introduce the idea of institutional formal objects and argue that socially constituted evaluative properties such as prestige and stigma can themselves enter the evaluative content of emotion, rather than merely serving as evidence of personal excellence or defect.
+I then develop a two-level account of fittingness for emotions directed at such institutional standings.
         </p>

       </article>